 - Salt, sugar & curry powder to season

-- Toss the pumpkin with half the oil.
+- Toss the diced squash with half the oil.
 Season with salt, curry powder and a touch or turmeric.
-Roast the squash in your pre-heated oven, turning occasionally, for 20 minutes or until soft and caramelised
+Roast the squash in your pre-heated oven, turning occasionally, for 20 minutes or until it is soft and caramelised.

 - Sweat the onion and garlic in a medium sized shallow pan with the remaining oil for 6-8 minutes until soft.
 Add 2/3 of the stock.
 Stir in the tomato puree, turmeric and curry powder.
 Bring to the boil, lower the heat to medium then add the Puy Lentils and ¾ of the chestnuts.
 Simmer for 4 minutes.
 Take the pan off the heat.
 Leave to sit for 2 minutes.

-- Stir in half the coriander, sprinkle the rest over the top with the toasted seeds and sliced chestnuts.
-Serve
+- Stir in half the coriander, sprinkle the rest over the top with the toasted seeds and remaining sliced chestnuts.

 How'd you get on?